mahdzd/AM-Receiver/README.md

 # AM-Receiver
-amplitude modulated signal receiver. this circuit is intended to receive AM signal through input wire, demodulate, amplify, and provide enough output current for a speaker to drive.
+Amplitude-modulated signal receiver.
+This circuit is intended to receive an AM signal through the input wire, demodulate, amplify, and provide enough output current for a speaker to drive.